ReviversMC/modget-manifests/doc/lookup-table-spec-v1.md

 # YAML Specification

 ## YAML Syntax
-Each field in the file must be camelCased and cannot be duplicated.
+Each field in the file must be `camelCase`d and cannot be duplicated.

 ## Lookup table mod examples